GeronimoSmeebl/Mining/README.md

 * __Known Bugs__
 	* Most bugs I've experienced are a result of malfunctions with rail mining.
-	* To mitigate bugs with rail mining, I would recommend not pressing start until your character is somewhat near the first location in your rail.
 	* If the STOP button is pressed and there is no message stating "Finished with mining work." then the script may not continue to function as intended which will necessitate stopping the script using the RE stop button or with the close button on the interface, then starting the script again.
 	* To my knowledge, if the script is stopped while Pathfinding is ongoing, the Pathfinding will continue past the termination of the script until the Pathfinding destination is reached.
 I'm not sure I can do anything about this.
+	* The bug above means that your computer resources might still be in use for pathfinding after closing the script.
+I would recommend not pressing start until your character is somewhat near the first location in your rail and having adjacent rail locations somewhat near one another to minimize issues with Pathfinding.
+	* __If UO ends up hogging your computer CPU even after closing the script, it is likely due to the Pathfinding bug described above; you may need to restart your UO client.
+I have only experienced this when trying to Rail Mine on a rail that was on a different Facet than my character when I clicked START.__
-	* __Other than Pathfinding as described above, I have not experienced any bugs having effects lasting beyond the termination of the script in which they arose (i.e. to my knowledge, bugs that come up only have an effect until you close the script; they do not have an effect when running the script again)__.
+	* __Other than Pathfinding as described above, I have not experienced any bugs having effects lasting beyond the termination of the script in which they arose (i.e. to my knowledge, bugs that come up only have an effect while the script is running; they do not have an effect after the script is closed)__.
+	* In the case of any bugs or malfunctions, closing the script should stop most problems.
+In the worst case you may need to restart your UO client